bitsnark/bitsnark-lib/README.md

 This has different solutions in different scenarios.
 For example, in the case of an atomic swap the incentive is simply the swapped tokens.
 In the case of a 2-way peg, the protocol can be expanded to include multiple provers who are also acting as verifiers, with the shared incentive of being able to move tokens between the two chains and keeping the system honest and healthy.

-It's important to remember that neither the prover stake nor the verifier fee are meant to be a source of income for the participants.
+It's important to remember that neither the prover stake nor the verifier payment are meant to be a source of income for the participants.
 They are simply a way to make dishonesty very unprofitable.

 ## Transactions Flow

 The diagram below describes the flow of transactions in the protocol with an additional "Hinged Funds" output marked with a dashed oval.
 Transactions publishable by the prover are green, ones publishable by the verifier are blue.
 Dashed lines are timelocked to a pre-specified number of blocks, the green timelock being significantly shorter than the blue one.
 The cyan output has a symbolic amount (1 satoshi) that is used to make the "Challenge" and "No Challenge" transactions mutually exclusive.

-The dotted line between "State 2" and "State n" indicates that the bisection process is repeated multiple times (it currently takes us 19 bisections to identify one out of half a million operations in our snark verification program).
+The dotted line between "State 1" and "State n" indicates that the bisection process is repeated multiple times (it currently takes us 19 bisections to identify one out of half a million operations in our snark verification program).

 ![BitSNARK Transactions Flow](./transactions-flow.svg)